roff(7) — Linux manual page

 and documented the man macro package, introducing most of the

-macros described in groff_man(7) today, and edited volume 1 of
+macros described in groff_man(7) today, and edited volume 1 of the

-featured in volume 2, edited by Kernighan.
+in volume 2, edited by Kernighan.

 Meanwhile, troff proved popular even at Unix sites that lacked a